cornell-cup/cs-reminibot/README.md

-Not all heroes wear capes.

-Pray for us.

 # MiniBot Platform

-This repo is a test python implementation of MiniBot.
-Original repo can be found [here](http://github.com/cornell-cup/cs-minibot).
-This is a refactored version.

 Minibot is a modular robotics kit meant for children and students from age 6 - 18, developed in partnership with DaVinci Robotics.
 This repository contains sample